schmidt-software/KeenWrite/container/README.md

 1. Set `Wizard.typesetter.container.image.version` to the latest image version.
 1. Save the file.

-The containerization software versions are changed.
+The containerization software version is changed.

 # Publish